 ComfortDelGro is one of the largest land transport companies in the world with a global workforce, a global shareholder base and a global outlook.

 The Group was formed on 29 March 2003 through the merger of two land transport companies - Comfort Group and DelGro Corporation.
 Both had started out in the 1970s and had, by the time of the merger, grown to become successful listed land transport companies.
-Following the merger, ComfortDelGro has expanded significantly and now operates in seven countries and has a global fleet of about 42,700 vehicles.
+Following the merger, ComfortDelGro has expanded significantly and now operates in seven countries and has a global fleet of over 43,000 vehicles.